vinay631/behavioral_cloning/report.md

 ####4.
 Testing the model

 I used the first track to test the model.
 In the beginning, without the recovery data, the car skidded off the track to lake.
 So the tip to add recovery data proved crucial to the success of the model.
+The result an be found in ["result.mp4"](result.mp4)

 ####5.
 Conclusion and Discussion